apache/skywalking/docs/en/setup/backend/backend-k8s-monitoring.md

 2. Rover is a SkyWalking native eBPF agent to collect network Access Logs to support topology-aware and metrics analysis.
 Meanwhile, due to the power of eBPF, it could profile running services written by C++, Rust, Golang, etc.
    Read [Rover setup guide](./backend-k8s-monitoring-rover.md) for more details.
+3. If Cilium is installed in Kubernetes, use Cilium Fetcher can collect network traffic data from services.
+   This data can be used to create topology maps and to provide L4 and L7 layer metrics.
+   Read [Cilium Fetcher setup guide](./backend-k8s-monitoring-cilium.md) for more details.

 SkyWalking deeply integrates with Kubernetes to help users understand the status of their applications on Kubernetes.
 Cillium with Hubble is in our v10 plan.